sourcegraph/notebooks/kubernetes.snb.md

+# Explore the Kubernetes codebase with Sourcegraph

 Explore Kubernetes repositories on GitHub.
 Search with examples below.

-# Search examples

 #### Use a ReplicationController configuration to ensure specified number of pod replicas are running at any one time